raxod502/intuitive-explanations/about/projects.md

   - /other-projects/
 ---

-This page lists some of my open-source projects.
+This page lists some of my personal, work, and school projects.
 You can find the source code for (almost) all of these projects and more on [GitHub].

-## In-progress projects
+## Currently working on

 * [Life After Mudd][lam] (Winter 2019 -- Spring 2020, [Harvey Mudd
   College][hmc], CS 189: Programming Practicum; [source](lam-source)):